IgniteUI/igniteui-docfx/en/components/grid_column_moving.md

 ```

 #### Events
-There are several events related to the column moving to provide means of tapping into the columns' drag and drop operations.
+There are several events related to the column moving to provide a means of tapping into the columns' drag and drop operations.
 These are `onColumnMovingStart`, `onColumnMoving` and `onColumnMovingEnd`.
 You can subscribe to the `onColumnMovingEnd` event of the `igx-grid` to implement some custom logic when a column is dropped to a new position.
 For example, you can cancel dropping the Category after the Change On Year(%) column.

 ```html